vertex-analytics/docs/src/manual/manual.md

       }
       ```

-      - This method is called when an object from the `class CustomFeed extends v9.feed` is instantiated and the pane has initally loaded all previous events and information from the current symbol.
+      - This method is called when the pane has initally loaded all previous session events and information from the current symbol.

     - [onRender()](../class/src/index.js~feed.html#instance-method-onRender)